Aharji Jain Teerth: Aharji Jain Teerth

 Aharji group of temples were built during Chandella period.
 The main temple is famous for the beautiful colossal monumental image of Lord Shatinath from the.
 Bahubali temple is another important temple in the area.
 Aharji was a major Jain centre during the Chandella period.
+The archaeological importance of Ahar is also recognised by the Government of Madhya Pradesh, which describes the settlement as a former important Jain centre containing several ruins, old images and temples.
+The government survey records three old Jain temples at Ahar, one of which contains a monumental image of Shantinatha approximately 20 ft high.
 There is an inscription dated 1049 CE inscribed on bronze idols of Shantinath, Aranatha and Kunthunath.
 It was the last major temple to be built here in the Chandella period.
 Several other smaller temples were built here at the same time as the main temple.

 Aharji Jain Teerth is famous for the miraculous 22 ft monolithic idol of Shantinath in Kayotsarga posture.
 The idol bears an inscription dated to 1180 CE (V.S.
 1237).

 Over 300 Jain images were found during excavation that were installed here from 954 CE to 1275 CE (VS 1011 to V.S.
 1332), spanning the reigns of six Chandella rulers.
 The inscriptions give the names of 32 separate Jain communities that had built these temples, including Golapurva, Parwar, Khandelwal, Golalare, Jaiswal, etc.

 The main temple is surrounded by several shrines and a museum.